-These rules govern the practices of the Department of Human Rights & Equal Employment Opportunity ("HREEO" or "Department") in administering the provisions of the Earned Sick and Safe Time (ESST) Law, Chapter 233 of the City of Saint Paul Legislative Code ("Ordinance" or "Chapter").
+These Rules govern the practices of the Department of Human Rights & Equal Employment Opportunity ("HREEO" or "Department") in administering the provisions of the Earned Sick and Safe Time (ESST) Law, Chapter 233 of the City of Saint Paul Legislative Code ("Ordinance" or "Chapter").
+These Rules have been promulgated pursuant to the authority listed at Saint Paul Legislative Code § 233.12(b).